NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

     - [Maximum depth of binary tree](https://leetcode.com/problems/maximum-depth-of-binary-tree/)
     - [Invert binary tree](https://leetcode.com/problems/invert-binary-tree/)
 - **Graphs**
-  - Adjacency list: `class Graph { nodes: GraphNode[] }; class GraphNode { value: any, neighbors: GraphNode[] }`
-  - Can represent simply using a hash table that maps nodes (keys) to neighbors (value array): `{ 0: [1, 2], 2: [3, 5], ... }`
-  - Intuition on what can be translated into a graph problem (e.g. a maze)
-  - Depth-first search (DFS): explore a branch fully before going to other neighbors.
+  - **Depth-first search (DFS)**: explore a branch fully before going to other neighbors.
 Simpler than BFS.
 Can be implemented recursively, or with a stack.
     - [Number of islands](https://leetcode.com/problems/number-of-islands/)
     - [N-queens](https://leetcode.com/problems/n-queens/)
-  - Breadth-first search (BFS): visit all neighbors before going to any deeper neighbors.
+  - **Breadth-first search (BFS)**: visit all neighbors before going to any deeper neighbors.
 Can be used to find shortest path.
 Uses a queue.
     - [Binary tree level order traversal](https://leetcode.com/problems/binary-tree-level-order-traversal/)
+  - Can represent with adjacency list: `class Graph { nodes: GraphNode[] }; class GraphNode { value: any, neighbors: GraphNode[] }`
+  - Can represent simply using a hash table that maps nodes (keys) to neighbors (value array): `{ 0: [1, 2], 2: [3, 5], ... }`
+  - Have intuition on what can be translated into a graph problem (e.g. a maze)
   - References:
     - Cracking the Coding Interview, Ch.
 4
     - [Tech interview handbook](https://yangshun.github.io/tech-interview-handbook/algorithms/graph)